December 28, 2008

 That's not to say we had no fun.
 The recess game of choice was kickball, played with a big, red, pneumatic ball that drop-kicked with a bang.
 The challenge was getting it over the fielders' heads but short of the six-foot chain-link fence; that was an out, and the teacher had to closely monitor whoever she chose to retrieve it.
 You didn't want to send the most eager kid, as he was also the most likely to run headlong into a passing car.

 Once that ritual had worn out our teachers' nerves, they switched us to hitting a volleyball with our fist.
-No way could we put it over a fence, mainly because it was pumped up so hard our knuckles bled.
+No way could we put it over a fence, mainly because it was pumped up hard enough to make our knuckles bleed.

 On late spring and early autumn days it must've been 90 degrees out there on the asphalt.
 Somehow we didn't seem to mind.
 Teachers must have hated recess.